CaramelFur/Caramel-Site/readme.md

 $ yarn start
 ```

-It uses the Metalsmith static site generator to convert markdown documents into a website.
-This is a very minimalistic website without any javascript, and a simple css framework.
-This framework is a modified version of the bahunya framework.
+It uses the [Elventy](https://www.11ty.dev/) static site generator, and is deployed to a self hosted Nginx server behind Cloudflare.
+This is a very minimalistic site with as little Javascript and CSS as possible.
+The javascript is only used for faster in place navigation, and is therefore not necessary for the site to work.
+The CSS is running is a modified version of the [Bahunya](https://hakanalpay.com/bahunya/) framework.